bbauska/UofM-AdvStyling/readme.md

 At the end of many modules, there is HTML & sometimes CSS code.
 Use this code in CodePEN as referenced in that particular module.
-Oftentimes you will see two files, a \"starter\" file and a \"complete\" file.
+Oftentimes you will see two files, a &quot;starter&quot; file and a &quot;complete&quot; file.
 This way you can start at the same place as me, but still have access to the final product.